JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 >
 {type="warning"}

 Expected and actual declarations allow you to access platform-specific APIs from the Kotlin Multiplatform modules.
-In the common code, you can then provide platform-agnostic APIs.
+Then, in the common code, you can then provide platform-agnostic APIs.

 > This article describes the language mechanism of expected and actual declarations.
 For general recommendations on
 > different ways to use platform specifics, see [Use platform-specific APIs](multiplatform-connect-to-apis.md).